 - Martha Coakley as Former Member of Board of Directors of the Dana Farber Cancer Institute

-- Barbara Fiacco as Chair of the American Intellectual Property Law Association’s Committee on Legislation
+- Barbara Fiacco as Second Vice President of the American Intellectual Property Law Association

 - Meredith Haviland as a Co-Host of Mass Technology Leadership Council’s The View From the Top podcast series featuring leading thought leaders and Co-Producer of MosiacHUB’s Women in Entrepreneurship Professional Series